jieunn01/Baek_J_IconMarketPlace/README.md

 #### Homework 1 Icon Market Place : set SVG icons

-#### description: Build a branded, scalable themed icon set using Adobe Illustrator.
+#### Description: Build a branded, scalable themed icon set using Adobe Illustrator.
 Export each icon from
 Illustrator as an SVG.
 Use the SVGs as assets on a webpage.

 #### Our Music Life:  devided into two types with music area(or music note) and actions.
 Click the music notes or where you think the music will play.
 It will turn to bright color!